isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 ### Average steps per day (for at least 70% of Fitbit users)

-To explore user activity, I calculated the average steps per day for the days where at least 70% of users reported their activity using SQL and a Python notebook.
+To make sure that data was relevant, I calculated the average steps per day for the days where at least 70% of users reported their activity:

 SQL query: